JessicaGarson/Create-a-Personalized-Running-Plan/README.md

 # Create a personalized running plan with Elasticsearch and Agno

 This repository contains a simple code sample, creating a four-week plan to run a faster 5k.
 The example uses Elasticsearch to store your fitness data and [Ango](https://github.com/agno-agi/agno) to generate a fitness plan.
+To monitor your progress, you can send your plan to Notion.

 ## Prerequsites